 The Broad’s Proteomics Platform develops and applies advanced proteomics methods to further our understanding of disease, pathways, targets, and drug effects.

 The Proteomics Platform provides best-in-class mass spectrometry-based proteomic technologies and analysis capabilities to the Broad community and collaborators throughout the United States and beyond, with the goal of addressing important questions in biology, chemistry, and clinical sciences through intensive collaboration.
 We continue to adopt and pioneer development of cutting-edge sample processing, data collection, and data analysis technologies of greatest importance.

 Major areas of focus include:

-- defining the targets of drugs or identifying protein interactors through chemical proteomics technologies and affinity purification mass spectrometry
+defining the targets of drugs or identifying protein interactors and interaction surfaces through chemical proteomics technologies, affinity purification mass spectrometry and hydrogen/deuterium exchange mass spectrometry

 Together, these developments have enabled us to apply for and participate in numerous grant opportunities that leverage our novel capabilities, capacity, and throughput to provide a systems-wide and systematic approach to biology and necessary follow-up to genomic discoveries.

 We wish to acknowledge ongoing support via grants from the National Institutes of Health, the National Cancer Institute, and the Dr. Miriam and Sheldon G. Adelson Medical Research Foundation among others.